AliAghamirbabaei/TgjuCrawler/README.md

 3- Add project.db path

-note: code was not written by me, should be refactor. but if you hava any quastins feel free to contact with [email](mailto:Me@AliAghamirbabaei.com)
+note: code was not written by me, should be refactor. but if you hava any quastins feel free to contact with my [email](mailto:Me@AliAghamirbabaei.com)